Golf Driving Range Drills (Practice Routine)

 Alignment Golf Drill

-This first driving range drill is going to be opposite of what most golfers do at the range.
-Your instinct is to lay down some alignment sticks to help you get aimed at your target on the range.
-But you can’t do that out on the golf course.
+This first driving range drill is going to be the opposite of what most golfers do at the range.
+Your instinct will be to lay down some alignment sticks to help you get aimed at your target on the range.
+But the catch here is that you can’t do that out on the golf course.

-Repeat this drill 100s of times and you’ll begin to pick up subtle things that help you know if you’re aligned properly to your target.
+Repeat this drill hundreds of times and you’ll begin to pick up subtle things that help you know if you’re aligned properly to your target.

 Then you can learn to visually adjust during the setup to straighten yourself out by seeing where your feet, hips, and shoulders are aimed relative to your target.

-Variations of this golf drill include video taping your set up position by setting a camera behind you, so that it’s facing the driving range or having a friend stand back and seeing if you’re aligned properly.
+Variations of this golf drill include videotaping your setup position by setting a camera directly behind you so that it’s facing the driving range.
+Or, you can have a friend stand back and seeing if you’re aligned properly.

 Shot Shaping Driving Range Drills

 After perfecting your alignment, you’ll be set up for straight golf shots to your intended target (fairway or green).
-But not every shot is straight forward.
+But not every shot wants to go straight forward.